 That scale gives the region a stable base that a single new field cannot provide.
 Even as Petrobras warns its older fields will peak later this decade, the fresh vessels are keeping national output climbing for now.

 Argentina is the comeback.
-The Vaca Muerta shale formation has reversed years of decline, and a new export pipeline is set to roughly double the amount of oil the country can ship toward world markets.
+The Vaca Muerta shale formation has reversed years of decline, and a new export pipeline is set to roughly double the oil the country can ship to world markets.

 The three fit together in a useful way.
 Brazil supplies steady scale, Guyana supplies the fastest growth rate anywhere, and Argentina adds a flexible onshore source that can be dialled up as pipelines expand.